Here's how you can speed up the healing of a pulled muscle

 First aid for pulled muscles: take a break and elevate your body

-If you ignore the pain associated with a strain and continue the activity, you run the risk of aggravating the injury - because exercise increases blood circulation, which paradoxically can cause additional tissue damage and swelling.
-However, by doing so, you only work against the goal of speeding up the healing of the strain.
+If you ignore the pain associated with a pulled muscle and continue with the activity, you run the risk of aggravating the injury - because movement increases blood circulation, which can paradoxically cause additional tissue damage and swelling.
+However, this only works against the goal of accelerating the healing of the strain.

-For this reason, the motto immediately after the onset of the strain is: take a break!
-Elevating the affected part of the body will help.
-By changing the position, you reduce the blood flow to the site of the strain and stop bleeding or swelling.
-In addition, the fluid that has leaked into the tissue is removed more efficiently through the lymphatic channels.
+For this reason, the motto immediately after the strain occurs is: take a break!
+Elevating the affected body part will help.
+By changing position, you reduce the blood flow to the site of the strain and stop bleeding or swelling.
+In addition, the fluid that has leaked into the tissue is removed more efficiently through the lymph channels.

 What helps with strains?
 Heat or cold?

 Have you ever wondered whether you should cool or warm a pulled muscle?
-Basically, acute strains should not be treated with heat, as this increases the pain and swelling.
-So cooling is your home remedy of choice to treat the discomfort and speed up the healing of the strain.
-Cold causes your blood vessels to contract and blood flow to slow down.
-As a result, less fluid leaks into the tissues, swelling is contained, and bruising doesn't spread intensely.
-In addition, cold has the nice side effect of dulling the pain.
+As a general rule, acute strains should not be treated with heat, as this increases the pain and swelling.
+Cooling is therefore the home remedy of choice to treat the discomfort and speed up the healing of the strain.
+The cold causes your blood vessels to contract and the blood flow to slow down.
+As a result, less fluid leaks into the tissue, swelling is limited and bruising does not spread intensively.
+Cold also has the nice side effect of reducing pain.

-And this is how you cool properly: It is best to start cooling immediately after the injury.
-For example, use a cold pack (ice pack) or socks filled with ice cubes.
-To protect your skin from frostbite, wrap the ice pack or socks with the ice cubes in a towel.
+How to cool properly: It is best to start cooling immediately after the injury.
+For example, use an ice pack or socks filled with ice cubes.
+To protect your skin from frostbite, wrap the ice pack or socks with ice cubes in a towel.
 Cool the affected area for a maximum of 10 to 15 minutes and repeat this procedure every hour.

 After about a day, when the acute phase is over, it can be useful to warm up the muscles and relax them to speed up the healing of the strain and promote your well-being.
 Now we'll tell you how to do it.